Thornton Manor: Leverhulme era

 Thornton Manor became the home of the Viscounts Leverhulme.
-William Lever bought the house in 1893 and lived here from 1888 until 1919, retaining ownership until his death in 1925.
+William Lever bought the house in 1893 and lived there from 1888 until 1919, retaining ownership until his death in 1925.
 Lever started on a series of alterations and additions soon after his purchase.
-The architect Jonathan Simpson made some minor alterations but the first major work was designed by the Chester firm Douglas and Fordham in about 1896.
+The architect Jonathan Simpson made some minor alterations, but the first major work was designed by the Chester firm Douglas and Fordham in about 1896.
 This constituted the main block of the house and was in Elizabethan style.

-In 1899 stables designed by J. J. Talbot were built and around this time a kitchen and service quarters designed by Grayson and Ould were added.
+In 1899 stables designed by J. J. Talbot were built; and around this time a kitchen and service quarters designed by Grayson and Ould were added.
 In 1902 a music room followed, also designed by Talbot, and this formed a new block to the northeast of the main block.
+The work on the music room was carried out by H.H.
+Martyn & Co.
 Two years later a temporary ballroom was built, which was later converted into a swimming pool.
 A porch was added to the south front in 1906, changing the main entrance to the house from the west to the south.
 A gatehouse designed by J. Lomax-Simpson was built in 1910; the base of this is in stone and its upper part is half-timbered.

-In 1913 a major reconstruction of the house took place when Elizabethan-style wings were added to the west side of the house.
-Lomax-Simpson was again the architect.
-In the process of the reconstruction, most of the work designed by Douglas and Fordham was demolished, leaving from their design only two shaped gables and semicircular bay windows.
-Plans for further enlargement of the house were prepared by Lomax-Simpson, but these were not built because of the outbreak of the First World War.
+A major reconstruction of the house took place in 1913, when Elizabethan-style wings were added to its west side; Lomax-Simpson was again the architect.
+In the process of the reconstruction, most of the work designed by Douglas and Fordham was demolished, leaving only two shaped gables and semicircular bay windows.
+Plans for further enlargement of the house were prepared by Lomax-Simpson, but these were not carried out because of the outbreak of the First World War.
 The 1st Viscount Leverhulme died in May 1925 and the house was inherited by his son, William, 2nd Viscount Leverhulme.
 He died in May 1949 and the house passed to his son, Philip, 3rd Viscount Leverhulme.
 Lord Leverhulme died in July 2000, and, the following year, the house was sold with planning permission to convert it into a hotel.
-The house contents sale broke the UK record by raising £10 million in 2001.
+The sale of the house contents in 2001 broke the UK record by raising £10 million.